Hearty Vegetable Soup

 Put the lid on and cook still on high for 5 minutes.

 After 5 minutes or so, stir the soup.
 Check to see how cooked all the veggies are, especially the carrots.
-Then, cover the pot only half way and continue to cook for 5 more minutes, this time on medium high.
+Then, cover the pot only half way and continue to cook for 5 more minutes, this time on medium heat.

 TIP!
 Cooking the soup uncovered and half way covered, allows the liquids to reduce a little bit.
 This process makes the flavors intensify and really become one cohesive mixture.